Sérgio Vieira de Mello: Early life, education, and early career

+UN career

+From UNHCR, Vieira de Mello moved to the field in Bangladesh during its War of Independence in 1971, and Sudan in 1972 following the Addis Ababa agreement that ended the First Sudanese Civil War and allowed the return of some 650,000 Sudanese refugees and displaced persons, and Cyprus after the Turkish invasion in 1974.

+These early assignments were operational, rather than political; he was helping to organize food aid, shelter and other types of aid to refugees.
+Vieira de Mello remained in the field, with a posting in Mozambique to assist refugees fleeing white rule and civil war in Zimbabwe (at the time, still Rhodesia) where he was deputy head of the office.
+Due to the absence of his boss, he was effectively running the mission.

 Vieira de Mello spent three years in charge of UNHCR operations in Mozambique during the civil war that followed its independence from Portugal in 1975, and three more years in Peru.
 Vieira de Mello also served as Special Envoy for the UNHCR for Cambodia, being the first and only UN Representative to hold talks with the Khmer Rouge.
-He became senior political adviser to the United Nations Interim Force in Lebanon between 1981 and 1983.
+He became a senior political adviser to the United Nations Interim Force in Lebanon between 1981 and 1983.
 In 1985, he returned to Latin America to serve as head of the Argentina office in Buenos Aires.

-Sérgio spent the 1990s involved in the clearing of land mines in Cambodia, and then in Yugoslavia.
-After working on the refugee problem in central Africa, he was made Assistant High Commissioner for Refugees in 1996 and became UN Undersecretary-General for Humanitarian Affairs and Emergency Relief Coordinator two years later.
+He spent the 1990s involved in the clearing of land mines in Cambodia, and then in Yugoslavia.
+After working on the refugee problem in central Africa, he was made Assistant High Commissioner for Refugees in 1996 and became Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator two years later.
 He would hold this position simultaneously with others until January 2001.
-He was a special UN envoy in Kosovo after the UN took control over the Serbian province in 1999.